BourgondAries/python-autotools/readme.md

 The purpose of the python-autools it to automatically import subfolders (modules).
 Create classes based on filenames, and generate the `__init__.py` file.

+## TRY THIS FIRST

+	cd example
+	../pauto

+pauto should run the example project.

 ## Direct Use

 	cd 'your-project'